-We believe that using the methods of The Bristol Approach will enable technologists, businesses, artists and local people to work together to address relevant community issues using digital tools, creating a ‘smart city’ with ‘smart citizens’ at its heart.
+Using the methods of The Bristol Approach enables technologists, businesses, artists and local people to work together to address relevant community issues using digital tools, creating a ‘smart city’ with ‘smart citizens’ at its heart.

-In early 2016, we worked with artists Paul Hurley and Caleb Parkin and communities across Bristol to identify issues that people were passionate about tackling:
+In 2016 we worked with artists Paul Hurley and Caleb Parkin and communities across Bristol to identify issues that people were passionate about tackling:

-Diverse groups of residents, artists, technologists, makers and activists are forming around these issues.
-Together, they’re following the six steps of The Bristol Approach (shown below) to investigate if sensors or other sensing technologies could be used to gather relevant data and tackle the issues.
+Diverse groups of residents, artists, technologists, makers and activists formed around these issues.
+The ‘Dampbusters’ group followed the six phases of The Bristol Approach (shown above) to investigate if sensors or other sensing technologies could be used to gather relevant data and tackle the issues.

 If your community has an issue or challenge that you think sensor technology could help to tackle, please contact Makala on 0117 903 0444.
 If you are interested in working with us to develop technical solutions or manufacture casings for new sensor technologies please contact Carolyn.